Frequently Asked Questions

 How does publishing work within Hygraph content workflows?

-Can AI agents be integrated into Hygraph content workflows?
+Can AI agents be used within Hygraph content workflows?

-Yes, if a workflow step is assigned to an AI agent, the agent automatically starts processing as soon as an entry moves into that step.
-This enables seamless automation of tasks within the workflow.
+Yes, if a workflow step is assigned to an AI agent, the agent automatically processes the entry as soon as it moves into that step.
+This enables automated tasks within the workflow.
+Note: AI agent capabilities depend on workflow configuration and available integrations.

 Features & Capabilities